31. Central America part 1 – 2013

 In Manuel Antonio we stayed at the beautiful La Mansion Inn and our room had a private patio with a view of the picture-perfect MA beach as shown on the right.

-The hotel, up on a hill, is a 15-minute ride to the beach.
+The hotel, up on a hill, was a 15-minute ride to the beach.
 We spent 3 days lounging on the beach renting two chairs and a cabana each day.
 The water was warm and the surf was usually calm enough for swimming.

 On our own hike, we saw these darling White Faced Capuchins.